bograt/misc-scripts/README.md

 wifiadd
 : simple script to add new wireless networks to the wpa_supplicant config.

+chname
+: POSIX script to rename macs to "$1"-SerialNumber

 ## todo
 - improve wifiadd
 - sort through other scripts, adding what's not just borrowed.